SAP/spartacus-docs/_pages/fsa/features/fsa-agent-enablement.md

 ## Overview

-The On-behalf-of Framework is based on the on-behalf-of consent (`OBOConsent`), and a new user group named Seller Group (`sellergroup`).
+The On-Behalf-of Framework is based on the on-behalf-of consent (`OBOConsent`), and a new user group named Seller Group (`sellergroup`).

 To make use of this feature, business users first need to be added to the Seller Group.
 Every member of this user group is defined as a **Seller** and can create new customers and perform actions on their behalf in the portal.